DeltaEpsilon7787/xlsxwriter-celldsl/README.md

         [
             [
                 [
                   "However deeply I'm nested, I will be reached anyway, at B4" ]
             ]
         ], 6,
       # Rich string short form, several formats within a single text cell
       F.default_font, "A single cell, but two parts, first half normal ", F.default_font_bold, "but second half bold!
 For as long as we stay at C4...", 6, "Oops, D4 now",
       # Saving current position as "see you later"
       ops.Save.at("see you later"),
       # Absolute coordinate jump
-        ops.AtCell.at_row(49).at_col(1), "Jumping all the way to B50",
+      ops.AtCell.r(49).c(1), "Jumping all the way to B50",
       # Jumping to some previously saved position
       ops.Load.at("see you later"), 6, "We've gone back to D4, moved right and now it's E4", 3333,
       ops.Save.at("Bottom Right Corner"),
       # Reversing movement back in time
       ops.BacktrackCell.rewind(1),
       # Drawing a box using borders
       ops.DrawBoxBorder.bottom_right("Bottom Right Corner"), 33,
       # Two formats may be "merged" together using OR operator
       # In this case, we add "wrapped" trait to default font
       F.default_font | F.wrapped, "And now, we're inside a 5x5 box, starting at E4, but this is G6."
                                   "Even though this operation precedes the next one, the next one affect this cell" ", thus we are inside a smaller box that only encloses G6.", ops.DrawBoxBorder,
-        ops.AtCell.at_row(10).at_col(0),
+      ops.AtCell.r(10).c(0),
+      # Sections allow you to document your code segments by giving them names
+      #   and also assist in debugging as you will be shown the name stack
+      #     up until the line that causes the exception
+      ops.SectionBegin.with_name("Multiplication table"), [
         # col_chain / row_chain write data sequentially from an iterable
         # row_chain prints it in a row, but the actual position of the cursor doesn't change!
         "A sequence from 1 to 9, horizontally", 6, row_chain([
           f"* {v}"
           for v in range(1, 10)
         ]), 1,
         # col_chain prints it in a column
         "A sequence from 1 to 9, vertically", 2, col_chain([
           f"{v} *"
           for v in range(1, 10)
         ]), 6,
         # Nothing stops you from chaining chains
         col_chain([
           row_chain([
             ops.Write.with_data(a * b)
             for b in range(1, 10)
           ])
           for a in range(1, 10)
+        ]),
+        # Every SectionBegin must be matched with a SectionEnd
+        ops.SectionEnd,
+        # ...however you can skip that by using utils.segment to implicitly add SectionBegin and SectionEnd to
+        #   a piece of code
+        utils.segment("Empty segment", [])
+      ]
     ])
-    ])
 ```

+# Changelog

+## 0.2.0

+* Add `SectionBeginOp` and `SectionEndOp`
+* Improvement to error reporting: now they provide some context
+* Remove format data from repr of commands
+* Separate `CellDSLError` into `MovementCellDSLError` and `ExecutionCellDSLError`
+* Raise exceptions on various error that may occur from XlsxWriter side (use proper exceptions instead of return codes)